anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * serial-number: SHALL contain the pledge product-serial-number as X520SerialNumber.

-* assertion: SHALL contain the requested voucher assertion "agent-proximity".
+* assertion: SHALL contain the requested voucher assertion "agent-proximity" (different value as in RFC 8995)..

-The ietf-voucher-request:voucher is enhanced with additional parameters:
+The ietf-voucher-request:voucher is extended with additional parameters:

-* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded registrar EE certificate (provided as trigger parameter by the registrar-agent).
+* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded registrar LDevID certificate (provided as PVR trigger parameter by the registrar-agent).

-* agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.
+* agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as a PVR trigger parameter by the registrar-agent.

 The enhancements of the YANG module for the ietf-voucher-request with these new leaves are defined in {{I-D.ietf-anima-rfc8366bis}}.